Supporting our communities

-We give back to the communities we serve by providing donations and resources to charities and educational initiatives aligning to our mission.
-We also encourage our people to dedicate their time to supporting charitable initiatives through volunteering.
+We give back to the communities we serve by providing financial donations and resources to charities and educational initiatives that align to our mission.
+We also allow our people to seek ways in which they can personally support charitable initiatives through volunteering.

 donated to various charitable initiatives across the world*